kdelgadop/cooking-with-react/README.md

-# Here is the deploywed app:
+# Here is the deployed app:
 https://eloquent-galileo-09350d.netlify.app/